Section 1: Introduction

 - Less Stress: Stress among employees goes down considerably when they are in a healthy state.

-- Lower Turnover Costs: 88% of surveyed employees claim access to wellness programs weigh heavily in the decision to join and remain at a company.
+- Lower Turnover Costs: 88% of surveyed employees claim access to corporate wellness programs weigh heavily in the decision to join and remain at a company.

 - Increased Productivity: Wellbeing, in general, improves focus and productivity among employees.